 Food and wine

-Pasta dishes often make use of wild game for their sauces, e.g., Pappardelle sulla lepre, wide pasta noodles and hare, or al cinghiale, wild boar.
-Tortelli mugellaniare little pasta parcels filled with potato and flavoured with a bit of cheese or meat.
+Pasta dishes often make use of wild game for their sauces, e.g., Pappardelle alla lepre, wide pasta noodles and hare, or al cinghiale, wild boar.
+Tortelli mugellaniare are little pasta parcels filled with potato and flavoured with a bit of cheese or meat.

 Vegetables might be fried, such as Fritti misti di carciofi that features artichokes, or even stuffed, such as Sedani ripieni alla pratese, celery filled with a mix of ground veal and mortadella and served with a tomato or meat sauce.